Top Rated Civil Attorney Los Angeles

 The result may also be an injunction that prevents the plaintiff from doing something or a declaratory judgment, where the court determines the meaning of a contract.

-A case does not need to go all the way to court as the parties can settle it themselves.
+A civil case does not need to go all the way to court as the parties can settle it themselves.
 At any time during the case, the parties can agree to resolve the dispute and reach a compromise.

 Types of Civic Cases